-Inform, educate and empower young people about antibiotic resistance
+Inform, educate and empower young people about antibiotic-resistant infections

-Superheroes Against Superbugs (SaS) is pleased to offer three fellowships for a duration of 6 months to educators, science communication and public engagement practitioners, and young researchers interested in developing creative tools, methods and approaches to engage school-going children and the public at large in India on the issue of antibiotic resistance.
+Superheroes Against Superbugs (SaS) is pleased to offer three fellowships for a duration of 6 months to educators, science communication and public engagement practitioners, and young researchers interested in developing creative tools, methods and approaches to engage school-going children and the public at large in India on the issue of Antibiotic Resistance and antibiotic-resistant infections.

 About the SaS Fellowship

-The SaS Fellowship aims to bolster existing efforts in the country to raise public awareness and action to address the public health threat of antibiotic resistance.
-This Fellowship programme aspires to catalyse the development of unique and impactful, evidence-informed strategies to engage the public on this issue.
+The SaS Fellowship aims to bolster existing efforts in the country to raise public awareness and action to address the problem of Antibiotic Resistance – one of the critical global health threats of the 21st century.
+This Fellowship programme aspires to catalyse the development of unique and impactful, evidence-informed strategies to engage young people on this issue.
 In the long run, the SaS Fellowships also hope to build capacity in science education, communication and public engagement in the country.

 The SaS Fellows